Pressure-Cooker Beef Carnitas

 - Optional toppings: cubed avocado, sour cream and minced fresh cilantro

 - Select saute setting on a 6-qt. electric pressure cooker and adjust for high heat; add oil.
 Brown roast on all sides.
 Place onions and peppers on meat.
 Top with salsa.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 40 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes and then quick-release any remaining pressure according to manufacturer's instructions.
+Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 40 minutes.
+When finished cooking, allow pressure to naturally release for 10 minutes and then quick-release any remaining pressure .

 Nutrition Facts1 serving: 415 calories, 18g fat (6g saturated fat), 70mg cholesterol, 830mg sodium, 35g carbohydrate (5g sugars, 1g fiber), 27g protein.

 Originally published as Slow Cooker Beef Carnitas in Cook It Fast, Cook It Slow